 Speeding ticket?
 Call a Nevada criminal defense attorney…

 Were you pulled over for exceeding the speed limit in Nevada?
-For a free consultation, call our Las Vegas criminal defense attorneys.
+For a consultation, call our Las Vegas criminal defense attorneys.
 If your case is in California, please see our article on Vehicle Code 22350 – California’s basic speeding law by our California traffic ticket lawyers.

 We will fight to get your ticket dismissed or reduced to a non-moving violation with the smallest fines, zero demerit points, and no traffic school.